RomanAyalew/readingnotes/class01.md

 -Headers and quotes

--inline codes and links
+-inline codes

+-links

--lists etc
+-lists and etc

 ## Markdown syntax

 There is diffrent markdown syntax for each style.

 Here is the website i found helpful to get markdown syntax